 - 3/4 cup flour, (all-purpose gluten free flour or regular all purpose flour)

 - 3/4 cup vegan milk, (unsweetened) any kind works

 - 1/4 teaspoon salt

 - 1/4 teaspoon ground black pepper

 - 1/2 teaspoon garlic powder

-- 1/2 cup vinegar based hot sauce (such as Frank's hot sauce)
+- 1/2 cup vinegar based hot sauce, such as Franks hot sauce, or any kind

 - 1 tablespoon vegan butter